ton-community/ton-docs/docs/develop/smart-contracts/security/things-to-focus.md

 It is helpful to think through the roadmap of exit codes for the code flow (and have it documented) before starting programming your TON smart contract.

-### 9. Func functions that have medhod_id identifiers have method IDs
+### 9. FunC functions declared as `get` have method ID

-They can be either set explicitly `"method_id(5)"`, or implicitly by a func compiler.
-In this case, they can be found among methods declarations in the .fift assembly file.
-Two of them are predefined: one for receiving messages inside of blockchain `(0)`, commonly named `recv_internal`, and one for receiving messages from outside `(-1)`, `recv_external`.
+For get methods, FunC calculated an ID that is saved into Fift bytecode (such functions can be called by name, but actually, a client calculated the same hash).
+Two IDs are predefined: one for receiving messages inside of blockchain `(0)`, commonly named `recv_internal`, and one for receiving messages from outside `(-1)`, `recv_external`.

 ### 10. TON Crypto address may not have any coins or code